tbrowder/PB-Lottery/README.md

 Finding results
 ---------------

 In the author's state of Florida, Power Ball lottery results can be found at [https://floridalottery.com](https://floridalottery.com).
-Other states will have their own lottery sites, but the results for any Power Ball lottery should be the same on all states' lottery site for the same date.
+Other states will have their own lottery sites, but the results for any Power Ball lottery should be the same on each states' lottery site for the same date.

 AUTHOR
 ======